ecoz2/ecoz2-whale/whale1/README.md

 # Basic VQ and VQ/HMM based song unit classification

-The exercise here was done on selections corresponding to a single song file: `HBSe_20151207T070326.wav`
+The exercise here is done on the selections extracted from the particular file `HBSe_20151207T070326.wav`, that is, these files:

-The selection WAV files are located (in a separated space) at:

 ```
-../../ecoz/data/signals/*/*HBSe_20151207T070326_*wav
+../data/signals/*/from_HBSe_20151207T070326_*wav
 ```

 ## Predictor files